QuakedK/Roblox-Optimizer/README.md

 # Roblox-Optimizer
 Roblox Optimizer's goal is to automate the irritating process of manually optimizing Roblox.
-This simple and user friendly bat will disable Fullscreen Optimizations, Set the Graphics Preference to high, Set Roblox to High Priority, and Uncap Your FPS, and delete roblox from startup!
+This simple and user friendly bat will disable Fullscreen Optimizations, Set the Graphics Preference to high, Set Roblox to High Priority, and Uncap Your FPS, and delete Roblox from startup!

 ![Roblox Optimizer](https://github.com/user-attachments/assets/2f830344-d62a-4901-86cc-b1559822cb02)
 ![GitHub Release Downloads](https://img.shields.io/github/downloads/QuakedK/Roblox-Optimizer/total)